 - 🍅 red is ‘You.
 Will.
 Die’.

 The upper and lower limits of Orange are obviously subjective, so we developed an orange ban list to help guide you.
-We usually add a few event-specific items to that; the full list is always made clear in the event blog.
+We often add a few event-specific items to that; the full list is always made clear in the Discord event description.
 Red events have at most, a very short ban list, and green events have none – you have to self-regulate 🙂

 .submit [teambuilder link]